MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 #### Unable to join the Teams meeting.
 Please try again later.

-This is a general error message for when we cannot connect to Microsoft Teams services.
+This error occurs when we cannot connect to Microsoft Teams services.

 #### `Response Code` Failed looking up space details.

-This is a general error message for when something goes wrong while trying to get event and space information
+This error occurs when something goes wrong while trying to get event and space information

 #### Failed to lookup Teams meeting details!